-- 6.1.2 Original equipment parts may be updated to newer original equipment parts of the same model.
+- 6.1.2 Original equipment parts may be updated or backdated to newer original equipment parts of the same model.
 The part must be a bolt-on requiring no modifications to that part or any other parts except where rules allow substitutions or modifications.
 (Refer to Model Homologation listing on page 10.) - 6.1.3 Sound level shall not exceed 86 dB(a) at 22.86m (75 ft.).
 See Section 19.5 (pg.
-73).

-6.1.4 Engine fuel must consist of gasoline meeting the criteria defined in Section 19.4.3 (pg.
-73).

-- 6.2.1 All watercraft must have a flexible tow loop attached to the bow.
+73). - 6.1.4 Engine fuel must consist of gasoline meeting the criteria defined in Section 19.4.3 (pg.
+73). - 6.2 HULL - 6.2.1 All watercraft must have a flexible tow loop attached to the bow.
 The tow loop should be made of a flexible material (e.g., nylon strap, rope, etc.) so as not to create a hazard.
-Tow hooks which protrude beyond the plane of the hull must be removed. - 6.2.2 Hull and deck repairs may be made.
+Tow hooks which protrude beyond the plane of the hull must be removed. - 6.2.2 6.2.2 Hull and deck repairs may be made.
 However, these repairs must not alter the original configuration by more than 2.00mm (0.08 in.).
-Handles, drop-in type storage buckets, bolt-on type mirrors and gauges may be modified, aftermarket or removed provided a hazard is not created. - 6.2.3 All watercraft may be equipped with a maximum of two sponsons.
+Handles, drop-in type storage buckets, bolt-on type mirrors and gauges may be modified, aftermarket or removed provided a hazard is not created.
+Other than for the use of fasteners and the placement of allowable relocated parts (i.e., ECU), the bulkhead may not be modified. - 6.2.3 All watercraft may be equipped with a maximum of two sponsons.
 Original equipment sponsons may be modified, aftermarket, repositioned or removed.
 Overall length of each sponson shall not exceed 91.45cm (36.00 in.).
 Sponsons shall not protrude from the side of the hull by more than 100.00mm (3.94 in.) when measured in a level horizontal plane.
 The vertical channel created by the underside of the sponson shall not exceed 63.5mm (2.50in).
 No part of the sponson shall extend downward below the point at which the side of the hull intersects the bottom surface of the hull by more than 38.00mm (1.50 in.).
 Aftermarket or modified sponsons must exceed 6mm (0.24 in.) in thickness.
 All leading edges must be radiused so as not to create a hazard.
 Sponsons may not be attached to the planing surfaces of the hull.
 Fins, rudders, skegs and other appendages that may create a hazard will not be allowed.
 (See diagrams in Appendix.)

-Ski Division Only: Sponsons may be attached to the inside of the bond flange, but no part of the sponson may extend more than 38mm (1.50 in.) below the lower part of the bond flange (bumper removed).
+Ski Division Only: Sponsons may be attached to the inside of the bond flange, but no part of the sponson may extend more than 38.00mm (1.500 in.) below the lower part of the bond flange (bumper removed).
 Sponsons attached to the inside of the bond flange shall not protrude outside the bond flange (bumper removed) when measured in a level horizontal plane.
 Ski PWC Homologated under 4.1.2 Only (500 Units): If a model has not had the hull updated for greater than five years then all updated year models shall be allowed an additional set of sponsons for a total of four sponsons.
 All other provisions of 7.2.3 remain in tact.